Science for Peace and Security Programme

 - The SPS Programme’s broad network of experts, scientists and research institutions help tackle the security implications of the COVID-19 pandemic from different perspectives and contribute to NATO’s response to the coronavirus pandemic.
 For instance, in May 2020, the SPS Programme launched a new scientific project aiming to develop tools for the rapid and large-scale diagnosis of COVID-19.
 Research laboratories in Italian and Swiss universities and the Italian National Institute of Health (ISS) are leading this initiative, combining expertise from the fields of immunology, virology and molecular biology to develop a new generation of rapid, accurate and sensitive immuno-diagnostic methods.

 - The SPS Programme has supported NATO’s Defence and Related Security Capacity Building (DCB) Initiative through flagship projects, training courses and workshops.
 The Programme has responded to requirements outlined by authorities in Iraq, Jordan and the Republic of Moldova, and successfully completed tailored activities in the fields of countering improvised explosive devices (C-IED), cyber defence, border security, and the Women, Peace and Security agenda.
-The SPS Programme is currently contributing to the DCB package for Tunisia, by enhancing the cyber defence competencies of employees from key governmental institutions through two advanced training courses.
-Moreover, in the field of chemical, biological, radiological and nuclear (CBRN) defence, the Programme is strengthening Tunisia’s ability to respond to the threat of chemical agents by developing and deploying a dual-use mobile chemical laboratory.
+The SPS Programme is currently contributing to the DCB package for Tunisia, where it has already enhanced the cyber defence competencies of employees in key governmental institutions through two advanced training courses.
+In the field of chemical, biological, radiological and nuclear (CBRN) defence, the Programme is strengthening Tunisia’s ability to respond to the threat of chemical agents by developing and deploying a dual-use mobile chemical laboratory.

-- Since the establishment of the NATO-ICI Regional Centre in Kuwait in 2017, the SPS Programme has delivered two packages of tailor-made advanced training courses at the Centre.
+- Since the establishment of the NATO-Istanbul Cooperation Initiative (ICI) Regional Centre in Kuwait in 2017, the SPS Programme has delivered 11 tailor-made advanced training courses at the Centre.
 These courses provided essential competencies in the fields of critical energy infrastructure protection, cyber defence and response to CBRN incidents to groups of experts and officials from partner countries in the framework of the Istanbul Cooperation Initiative, as well as Gulf Cooperation Council countries.
-Two new courses developed in cooperation with the NATO School Oberammergau, Germany and the Naval Postgraduate School in Monterey, California will be delivered in the course of 2021.